 9. The White Desert in Egypt will be like no other place you have ever seen

 The highlight of my tour had to be our stopover in the White Desert for the night.
 This was worth the two-day trek through the desert to see.

 This whole desert used to be submerged under the sea, so the white rock is like salt formations.
 Amazingly, you can still find the shells and shark teeth embedded in some of the white rock.

 The White desert has only recently been founded by Egyptian standards.
 In fact, it only became a protected area and National Park in 2002.

 Each formation, which has no doubt been here for thousands of years from the fossils and magma found everywhere, is unique in shape.
 The guides have come up with names for them and it was almost like going on a White Desert Safari.

-You could find an elephant, snake, sphinx, wolf, bird, dragon.
+You could find an elephant, snake, sphinx, wolf, bird, or dragon.
 The most famous is the chicken sitting under the mushroom.
 This is now the logo for the National Park.

 10. You can meet cute Fennec foxes in the White Desert National Park

 Foxes…in the desert?!
 When my guide told me I couldn’t believe it!
 But, we sat by the campfire, patiently waiting for the foxes to arrive to eat some of the food which had been left out for them.

 At first, we just heard a squeaking noise in the distance, I couldn’t see much as it was so dark!
 My guide told me they were siblings fighting.
 Then out of nowhere, we saw the fox running over for his dinner!